santiag0m/blog/_posts/2026-04-20-kronecker-structure-in-composed-convolutions.md

 This post is a technical note I've been sitting on since around 2019.
 At the time I was exploring what happens when you look at stacked convolutional layers as a single linear operation, and I noticed that the resulting virtual matrix has a very specific algebraic structure: it is a Kronecker product.
 Not because you choose to decompose it that way, but because it just *is* one, by construction.

-I never published this as a formal paper or explored it further as I got busy with work, although when a [paper using Kronecker factorization](https://openreview.net/forum?id=rcQdycl0zyk) appeared as an ICLR 2021 Outstanding Paper, I got excited because the same mathematical object I'd been studying from the *analysis* side was being used on the *design* side for parameter-efficient layers.
-That's what motivated my [earlier blog post]({{ '/2021/04/02/why-are-kronecker-products-so-effective.html' | relative_url }}) about why Kronecker products are so effective.
+I never published this as a formal paper or explored it further, as I got busy with work.
+Then, when a [paper using Kronecker factorization](https://openreview.net/forum?id=rcQdycl0zyk) appeared as an ICLR 2021 Outstanding Paper, I got excited: the same mathematical object I had been studying from the *analysis* side was being used on the *design* side for parameter-efficient layers.
+That coincidence motivated my [earlier blog post]({{ '/2021/04/02/why-are-kronecker-products-so-effective.html' | relative_url }}) about why Kronecker products are so effective.
 I ended that post saying the Kronecker product would be "a crucial tool in the path to understanding Neural Networks."
 This post is the follow-through on that claim.

 Now seemed like a good time to finally clean this up and write it out.
 Full disclosure: the code refactoring, visualizations, and much of the prose in this post were written with the help of [Claude Code](https://claude.ai/claude-code).
 The ideas and the original implementation are mine from 2019-2020; the presentation has been significantly improved by our collaboration.
 The analysis also includes a connection to gradient saliency maps that Claude spotted during our work together (thanks Claude!).